 - Color options: What color options are available, and do they match what they are trying to imitate?

 Things to Consider Before Buying a Fly

 Walking into a fly shop can be intimidating.
-Knowing what fish you are after and the conditions you’ll be fishing are important to know before making any decisions.
+Knowing what fish you are after and the conditions you’ll be fishing in are important to know before making any decisions.
 This can help you narrow your decision down and avoid staring at the endless bins of flies wondering what to get.

 Buying flies online can be tricky too.
 Avoid flies that catch fishermen rather than fish.
 Just because it looks cool doesn’t mean it will necessarily catch fish.
 Look for patterns that fit your style of fishing and if possible, see them in person first.
 This will help you choose the correct size and color for the fish you are targeting.

 Know the species you are after, find flies that imitate the local food source for the time of year you are fishing.
 If you’re fishing for trout, think dry flies in the spring as many bugs are hatching.
 In the summer, terrestrials are usually a good bet.
 Fall and winter you will want to gravitate towards nymphs and midges.
 Applying this thought process to whatever species you are targeting will help you catch more fish.

 Is the fly you’re looking at designed to catch fish or fisherman?
 Some of the most basic patterns can be the most effective.
 Flies that imitate a variety of different things are always a good choice to produce lots of fish.
 Don’t fall for flies just because they look flashy.

 Knowing the conditions you plan to fish like water temperature, turbidity, depth, and flow are all important things to consider when choosing a fly.
 Deeper water calls for heavier patterns and dirty or tinted water calls dark flies like black and purple.